 Take a trip to the dollar store before your flight and stock up on cheap toys you don’t mind losing or accidentally leaving on the plane.
 And then wrap them individually in cheap wrapping paper like it was Christmas Eve.
 Whenever your child gets restless during the flight, break out a new toy and help them unwrap it.
 Let them play with the paper, then the actual toy, and when the child tires of both, well, there’s always Cheerios.

 12. Stay Calm

 Finally, keep a cool head about you.
-A nervous parent breeds a nervous baby, and the calmer you stay, the more likely the child will mirror your emotions.
+Easier said than done, we know.
+But a nervous parent breeds a nervous baby, and the calmer you stay, the more likely the child will mirror your emotions.
 Traveling with a baby can be stressful, but a lot of that stress is due to worrying about the (dis)comfort of other passengers.
 Babies cry on planes, that’s what babies do.
 And assuming you don’t throw on your Beats the minute your child starts melting down, people will understand that you’re trying to stop the crying ⏤ especially if they have kids of their own.
-And if they don’t, screw them and their judgy glances.
+And if they don’t, screw them and their judge-y glances.
 Your baby’s got places to go too.